projectsveltos/sveltos/docs/template/template.md

           {{ end }}
 ```

-Likewise for YAMLs, you can define any resource contained in a referenced ConfigMap/Secret as a template by adding the `projectsveltos.io/template` annotation.
+Likewise, you can define any resource contained in a referenced ConfigMap/Secret as a template by adding the `projectsveltos.io/template` annotation.
 This ensures that the template is instantiated at the time of deployment, making your deployments faster and more efficient.

 Sveltos supports the template functions that are included from the [Sprig](https://masterminds.github.io/sprig/) open source project.